Tracking down the last of the remaining Stalinist-style buildings and monuments left in Armenia, Georgia and

 I cannot find any reference to this statue but it is typical of Socialist Classicism (*), with the manly soldier heading off into the distance carrying the vulnerable child.
 This statue is located in the backstreets of Stepanavan, walking distance from the main square.

-(*) Anyone else think this is a really cool phrase?
+(*) Does anyone else think this is a really cool phrase?
 It rolls off the tongue.

 Soviet soldier in Stepanavan

 Central Market, Kutaisi, Georgia

 We don’t see many markets like this on our travels.
 It is normally the interior that is the interesting part of a market but this is not the case in Kutaisi.
 Riddled with communist propaganda, I couldn’t get enough of this building and spent ages perusing its exterior whilst Kirsty poked about inside.
 The market is in the centre of Kutaisi, near the park and easy to find and one has to wonder who had the time, the money, and the incentive to build such a structure just for a marketplace?

 Hammer and Sickle monument, Shushi, Nagorno-Karabakh